Thomsch/tellina_user_experiment/infrastructure.md

 - The user is expected to follow the instructions linked to by the training prompt.
 - The user will not timeout.
-- The user cannot `giveup` the training task.
+- The user cannot `skip` the training task.

 #### Bash-Preexec
 Bash-preexec allows running code before and after the execution of a command